Azure/azure-powershell/src/HealthcareApis/HealthcareApis/help/Set-AzHealthcareApisService.md

 ```

 ### -CorsHeader
-HealthcareApis Fhir Service List of Cors Header.
+HealthcareApis FhirService List of Cors Headers.
 Specify HTTP headers which can be used during the request.
-Use * for any header.
+Use " * " for any header.

 ```yaml
 Type: System.String[]